tennis-aa/tennis-bracket/README.md

 To make the standings and results available to all participants, I am using the github page of this repository to display the results and allow participants to create their bracket.
 You can check out some of the challenges I have played with my family at <https://tennis-aa.github.io/tennis-bracket/>.
 The source code of the website is in the [docs](./docs) folder.

 ## Installation
 I created a python package (pybracket) to help me render the html from jinja templates and scrape the ATP website to obtain players and results.
 The python dependencies are listed in [requirements.txt](./requirements.txt).
-It also requires to have [geckodriver](https://github.com/mozilla/geckodriver/releases) installed to be able to scrape some information.
+It also requires to have [geckodriver](https://github.com/mozilla/geckodriver/releases) installed and in the path to be able to scrape some information.

 The [docs/js](docs/js) folder contains the javascript functions that read the data in the json files to be displayed in the website.